 At 25, after I helped my mentor close his (incredible, life-changing) store, and I wondered what I was going to do with my life, I packed up my little Mazda and embarked on my first epic road trip.

-Mind you, when I say road trip, it wasn't a four-hour drive with snack stops and instagramable lookouts.
-Well, it was, but also it was an over two-month-long journey where I tore out across 26 states, more than 12,000 miles, and countless cities and national parks.
-And to add to the drama of those numbers, this was a solo cross country trip.
+Mind you, when I say road trip, it was an over two-month-long journey where I tore out across 26 states, more than 12,000 miles, and countless cities and national parks.
+To add to the drama of those numbers, this was a solo cross-country trip.
 It was my "eat, pray, love."
 And by that, I mean eat (really incredible food, all the time), panic cry and meditate frequently, and fall head over heels for the USA.

-I'm not sure entirely what, at 25, I needed to see, but being an aggressive homebody, suddenly jobless and with some small savings and a borrowed camera, I guess I saw myself as a travel blogger.
-I mean, I had a blog, I liked to write, and people wanted to go with me.
+I'm not sure entirely what, at 25, I needed to see, but being an aggressive homebody, suddenly jobless and with some small savings and a borrowed camera, I guess I saw myself as a travel blogger with an email list of 213.

 I landed with a thud in Concord, North Carolina, in a 90 thousand square foot antique mall.
-To put that into perspective, it had a food court.
-One of my uncles told me I would like it, and they ended up calling me to see if I was going to make it back to Charlotte for dinner.
-I got lost filling up 3 carts worth of things, and a 5' dough bowl, which my family has lovingly renamed "The Canoe."
+(To put that into perspective, it had a food court.)
+I got lost filling up three carts worth of things, and a 5' dough bowl, which my family has lovingly renamed "The Canoe."
 The entire store was whispering about the California girl buying a bunch of stuff.
 Halfway through my power shopping, I called my mom and told her I was going to start a shop of my own.
 You know, the normal things you do when you're 2,110 miles from home, in a tiny sedan, and only halfway through your trip.
 She asked me what took me so long.

-That night I used up dozens of pages in my travel journal and talked about what this shop would look like, who it was for, what made it special, what I would carry.
-I didn't sleep much in my Uncles' condo, but I dreamed.
+That night I used up dozens of pages in my travel journal and wrote about what this shop would look like, who it was for, what made it special, what I would carry.
 I scrolled through pictures and stashed all the business cards I instinctively picked up from the beginning.
 I was so grateful the buyer, trained in me, never really subsided.
-Suddenly, the items I collected because they were cool, and would make great Christmas gifts, turned into the pulse of the vintage collection you've shopped.
+Suddenly, the items I collected because they were cool, and would make great gifts, turned into the pulse of the vintage collection you've shopped.

 This is why I take so much pride in labeling where things come from, especially the vintage.
-As my love for the US grew, I started to form attachments with friendly Fort Collins natives, artistic communities in Santa Fe / Madrid, Scarborough farmers, and the native lands of so many pioneering, creative people.
-Any time I think about bringing in a new maker or artist, I still check my stack of business cards, first.
+As my love for the US grew, I started to form attachments with friendly Fort Collins locals, artistic communities in Santa Fe / Madrid, Scarborough farmers, and the Indigenous lands of so many pioneering, creative people.
+Whenever I think about bringing in a new maker or artist, I still check my stack of business cards first.
 Or I pour over a maker's about page.
 I'll probably always be collecting life stories, new places, and beautiful objects.